EyasuTeshome/shifttracker/job-search/prepare-polished-version-of-angellist-profile-MVP2.md

 _Read [this FAQ](https://microverse.zendesk.com/hc/en-us/articles/360061344234) for a reminder on how to submit your exercise._

-Now go to your Student Dashboard and submit the **link to your Wellfound (formerly, AngelList) profile** so that your coach can review it and give you feedback.
+Now go to your Student Dashboard and submit the **link to your Wellfound profile** so that your coach can review it and give you feedback.

 **Remember to submit your profile no later than Wednesday on the week it's due, so that coaches have enough time for the review process.**